 9. Winter Jacket Use

 Believe me this is a hard one.
-I live in Cold new England and the easiest thing to do is just buckle your little one in when it’s freezing,sweater and all.
+When it’s cold, the easiest thing to do is just buckle your little one in when it’s freezing.
+Even when wearing a jacket.
 However, doing so is extremely dangerous.
 The reason is that although it feels snug the straps are actually incredibly loose.
 Here’s a great article with video showing the dangers of wearing a coat with a car seat.
 The results are eye opening.

 10.Don’t add anything to the chair!